Best places to stay in Barcelona

 2. El Born

-El Born is perfect for anyone looking to be in the heart of Barcelona, the beach, the Gothic Quarter and Several metro stops that connect you to rest of the major stops.
+El Born is perfect for anyone looking for a good place to stay in the heart of Barcelona, the beach, the Gothic Quarter and Several metro stops that connect you to rest of the major stops.
 This neighborhood is perfect for exploring little local shops full of amazing products from handmade ceramics to custom leather aprons (which every trendy restaurant seems to have their waiters wear!) to art galleries.
 The alleyways are filled with street art, especially la bomba (the bomb), which represents Barcelona’s anarchist spirit, and flags and buntings for the perfect photo opportunities.